SMB-5/PsychOnline-ModPack/README.md

 If you are playing online with your opponent and they have the modpack but it says something like they don't have a song.json make sure they are using the latest version of the modpack.
 If that doesn't fix the issue send them your data folder in the modpack (mods/PsychOnline-ModPack/data) and it should resolve the issue.

-NOTE: Currently this modpack does not work properly due to a weird bug with the latest version of PsychEngine Online.
-It is recomended that you use [version 0.2.3](https://github.com/Snirozu/Funkin-Psych-Online/releases/tag/0.2.3) and run your own server for the time being.
-I will remove this message and the txt file when the issue has been resolved.

 ## Credits

 ### Original Mods